Black Creek, Wisconsin: Government

 The village of Black Creek is governed by a board of six elected representative trustees and a president.
 Village staff includes a treasurer/clerk, deputy clerk, librarian, fire chief, custodian, WWTP operator, building inspector, municipal justice, assessor, and an attorney.

 The elected board is responsible for establishing the tax rate, approving the budget, setting village policies, and establishing the strategic direction of the village.
 The president is responsible for making appointments to boards and commissions and for chairing the village board meetings.
 Committees consist of Finance, Courts and Public Safety, Buildings and Grounds, Insurance and Personnel, Planning Commission, Board of Review, Streets, Utility, Ordinance, and Zoning Board of Appeals.

 The Black Creek Joint Municipal Court has jurisdiction over the villages of Black Creek, Bear Creek, and Nichols municipal code.

-Law enforcement has been provided by the Outagamie County Sheriff's Office since August of 2025, after the Black Creek Police Department ended service on July 31, 2025.
+Law enforcement has been provided by the Outagamie County Sheriff's Office since August 2025, after the Black Creek Police Department ended service on July 31, 2025.
 Fire protection and rescue is provided by volunteers of the Black Creek Fire and Rescue Department, which has 46 firefighters, 9 EMTs, and 10 first responders.

 Black Creek is in Wisconsin State Senate District 2, represented by Robert Cowles - R, Wisconsin State Assembly District 5, represented by Jim Steineke - R, and U.S. Congressional District 8, represented by Mike Gallagher - R.